IUCN-UK/iucnredlist/README.md

 service reliability for all users.
 Several functions within this package have an argument called `wait_time` - we recommend setting this to
 \>=0.5 seconds (default 0.5 seconds) to avoid rate limiting.
-If you build your own functions from this API, we recommend you implement an appropriate wait time in your code to avoid any such limits.
+If you build your own functions from this package, we recommend you implement an appropriate wait time in your code to avoid any such limits.

 ## Installation